How to Print from Your Phone — iPhone and Android, No App Required

 Sometimes there's no network to share — a job site, a home printer with no router nearby, or a visitor who can't join the office network.
 Options, in order of convenience:

-• 03The honest fallback.
+- 03The honest fallback.
 Email or AirDrop the file to someone (or yourself) at a computer that's already connected, and print from there.
-Undefeated since 2007.
+This is often the quickest fallback when mobile discovery is blocked by the network.

 "No Printers Found" — the Checklist